In-Person or Virtual Tour

 Athletic Fields Complex

-As you can see, we are currently under construction on our brand new Athletic Fields Complex!
-The state-of-the-art complex will replace the formerly grass fields with artificial turf multi-sport, baseball and softball fields, each complete with a scoreboard, bleachers and elevated press box as well as dugouts for the baseball and softball fields.
-Expected completion date for the multi-sport field and softball field is end of August 2020 and for the baseball field, beginning of October 2020.
+We’re putting the finishing touches on our brand new Athletic Fields Complex!
+The state-of-the-art complex has replaced the formerly grass fields with artificial turf multi-sport, baseball and softball fields, each complete with a scoreboard, bleachers and elevated press box as well as dugouts for the baseball and softball fields.
+Teams have started practicing on the fields—to rave reviews!
+We’re looking forward to inaugural games in Spring 2021!

 FUN FACT: Over 30% of our students participate in NCAA Division III sports